isomerpages/moe-standrewsjc/sajc/announcements/_posts/2025-08-10-post-2025 National Day | Our Service to the Nation.md

 </table>
 <p></p>
 <p>Meanwhile, our JC2 students marked a special milestone — the 10th year
-of our partnership with Central Singapore CDC’s Giraffe’s Project.
-In true “giraffe” spirit, they committed acts of kindness and we sought out for pledges from fellow Singaporeans on what kind of Singapore we envisage.</p>
+of our partnership with Central Singapore CDC’s GiraffeSG@Central.
+In true “giraffe” spirit, they committed acts of kindness and sought out for pledges from fellow Singaporeans on what kind of Singapore we envisage.</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>